paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - **save**: saving changes after editing the text fields, done by pressing the *Enter* key

 ![Use Case 2 State Machine](./images/state_machine2.png)

-// TODO: seta do edit_title está invertida e a do save também

 The initial state is **Updated**, as the application starts with the predefined projects saved upon the last execution of the program.
 In the diagram we can see, for example, the possibility of choosing a quick colour (**pick**) or opening the custom colour menu.